Civ13/civ13-wiki/wiki/Guide_to_Religion.md

 Books can only be written by the founder (except in the case of Clerical religions).
-These books can be copied using printing presses (or, in the case of Monk religions, by hand), but be aware that if all the books are lost, you might not be able to expand the religion further\!
+These books can be copied using printing presses (or, in the case of Monk religions, by hand), but be aware that if all the books are lost, you might not be able to expand the religion further!

 ### Totems and Monuments